capsule-corp-ternoa/ternoa-sdk-starter/README.md

 ## About Ternoa

-[Ternoa](https://ternoa.network) is a Decentralised, Open source, NFT-centric Layer 1 blockchain that is multi-chain by design and aims to provide a technical stack to build scalable and secure NFTs with native support for advanced features.
+[Ternoa](https://ternoa.network) is a Decentralized, Open source, NFT-centric Layer 1 blockchain that is multi-chain by design and aims to provide a technical stack to build scalable and secure NFTs with native support for advanced features.